PayU-EMEA/openpayu_php/README.md

 You will need to provide a parameter called <b>orderId</b>.
 The value of orderId is your order identifier that is set by PayU Payment system, and it's used to invoke remote methods.

-There are two ways to get orderId.
+There are two ways to get orderId:

-1. Inside the received notification message from PayU Payment System as a result of payment.
+1. It is present inside the received notification message from PayU Payment System as a result of payment.
 2. In the response from method OpenPayU_Order::create.

 In both cases you will find orderId using this statement: $response->getResponse()->orderId.